 All the fair athletes were nearly exhausted, and it was absolutely impossible to find a single girl among them which did not have numerous bruises or had not sustained some slight injury.
 But, oh, how happy were they all.
 "Now we have a game that beats their old football to pieces," they said, as they painfully filed out of that gymnasium, wrapped in cloaks to hide their torn costumes and shapely figures from masculine eyes.

 The Cal women spent the years from 1892 to 1895 playing against prep schools and women's clubs.
 However, the Cal women did not have an active team in 1896.
-In the meantime, the women of Stanford University established their own women's basketball team in 1895, and began playing against prep schools and clubs.
+In the meantime, the women of Stanford University established their own women's basketball team in 1895, and also began playing prep schools and clubs.
 In February 1896, the Stanford women felt they were ready to beat the Bears, and issued a challenge for a game to the women in Berkeley.
-A group of Cal women, some of whom had played for the Bears in 1894 and 1895, decided to assemble a team, and accepted the Stanford challenge.
-The game against Stanford would be the first played by this Cal team.
+A group of Cal women, some of whom had played for the Bears in 1894 and 1895, decided to assemble a team and accepted the Stanford challenge.
+The game against Stanford would be their first game.

 The game created quite a stir in the San Francisco Bay Area.
-As yet, there was no men's college basketball being played in the west.
+As yet, no men's college basketball was being played in the west.
 In fact, the Cal men would not play their first intercollegiate basketball game until 1907 -- eleven years in the future.
-So the women were not only pioneers in women's sports, but also pioneers in introducing a brand new sport to the west coast and into the Cal-Stanford rivalry.
+So the women were not only pioneers in women's sports, but also pioneers in introducing the brand new sport of basketball to the west coast and into the Cal-Stanford rivalry.

 The starting nine players for the University of California in this historic game were Elizabeth Griswold (captain), Mary McCleave, Blanche Terrill, Helen Grace, Clara Williams, Mabel Palmer, Katherine Jones, Edith Brownsill (also student manager), and Edna Robinson.
 Sarah Hanscom and Bertha Knight were the substitutes.

 All the local newspapers, including the San Francisco Chronicle, the San Francisco Call, the San Francisco Examiner, and the Oakland Tribune, sent women reporters to cover the game, and gave it extensive coverage.
 The Chronicle reporter, Mabel Craft, also wrote for Leslie's Weekly Magazine, which gave the game national coverage.
 Craft had a special interest in the game.
 She had graduated first in her class from the University of California in 1892, but had been denied the University Medal which was awarded to the top graduating senior, because the new University President declared that the Medal would henceforth be reserved for men.
-The second-place graduate, Joseph Garber, refused to accept an honor which he did not believe he had earned, and the Medal went unclaimed.
-Craft, who would have a distinguished journalistic career, be the first woman editor at the San Francisco Chronicle, and become a campaigner for civil rights for African-Americans and for women, clearly saw women's basketball as a means of demonstrating the physical and mental abilities of women.
+The second-place graduate, Joseph Garber, refused to accept an honor which he did not believe he had earned, and the Medal went unclaimed that year.
+Craft would have a distinguished journalistic career, be the first woman editor at the San Francisco Chronicle, and become a campaigner for civil rights for African-Americans and for women.
+She saw women's basketball as a means of demonstrating the physical and mental abilities of women.